 There are two different types of kefir.
-Milk kefir is fairly well-known, and can now be found in many grocery stores now carry it in the dairy department.
-Water kefir is similar to milk kefir in that it is a probiotic-rich beverage. but water kefir is dairy-free, making it a great choice for people with dairy sensitivities.
-Water kefir is also a lighter beverage and can be flavored any number of ways, making it easier to drink in large quantities and a great choice for hydration in warm weather.
+Milk kefir is fairly well-known, and can now be found in many grocery stores.
+Water kefir is similar to milk kefir in that it is a probiotic-rich beverage.
+However, water kefir is dairy-free, making it a great choice for those who choose to avoid dairy.
+Water kefir is also a lighter beverage and can be flavored any number of ways, making it easier to drink in large quantities.
+It's a great choice for hydration in warm weather.

 How Kefir is Made

 Milk Kefir is made with cow milk, goat milk, or coconut milk.
 It may also be made with other non-dairy milks, though results may be inconsistent.

 Water Kefir.
 Water kefir is dairy-free and is made with sugar water, fruit juice, or coconut water.

 What Kefir Contains

 Milk Kefir Grains are a traditional reusable starter culture used to make a probiotic-rich beverage with live active yeast and bacteria.
-Our Milk Kefir Grains (traditional starter culture) are propagated in organic milk.
+Our Milk Kefir Grains (traditional reusable starter culture) are propagated in organic milk.

 How Kefir Used

 How Kefir Tastes

 Milk Kefir tastes like a cultured milk.
-The taste of any particular batch is based on the level of fermentation, which is dependent on a number of factors including the ratio of kefir grains to milk, the ambient temperature, and the length of time the kefir is allowed to culture.
-Well-fermented kefir generally has a strong sour or tart taste and can even have a bit of a carbonated texture.
-(It is known in some circles as the "champagne of milk.")
+The taste of any particular batch is based on the level of fermentation.
+The level of fermentation is dependent on a number of factors, including the ratio of kefir grains to milk, the ambient temperature, and the culturing time.
+Well-fermented kefir generally has a strong sour or tart taste and can even be a bit carbonated.
+It is known in some circles as the "champagne of milk."

 Water Kefir.
 Water kefir tends to have a sweet, slightly fermented taste to it.
-We generally recommend flavoring water kefir as it isn't very impressive-tasting plain.
-Flavoring is easy: fresh or dried fruit, juice, or flavor extracts such as vanilla extract can all be used.
+We generally recommend flavoring water kefir, as it isn't very impressive-tasting plain.

 How Kefir is Flavored